 Art & History Museums

-Museum and Palace on the High Plateau
+Museum and Palace On the High Plateau

 The Former Capital Of Ethiopia